COVID-19 Update: SDP&A cares about our clients, community and the public during this unprecedented time of the COVID-19 pandemic. Read More

 An extensive list of adjustments made to the Labor Certification qualifications and process can be found through the U.S. Department of Labor Employment and Training Administration.

-The attorneys at Scott D. Pollock & Associates, P.C. have over seven decades of combined experience in United States Immigration law.
+The PERM labor certification attorneys at Scott D. Pollock & Associates, P.C. have over seven decades of combined experience in United States Immigration law.
 We have provided individuals and employers with the legal representation they need to navigate the process of obtaining Labor Certification visas.
 Contact a member of our team today at 312.444.1940.